Home Care vs Day Care

 A child care facility provides non-medical care to children for less than 24 hours a day.
 Child care facilities include day care centers and family day care homes.

-Day care centers provide care for more than 12 children and are not located in the provider's home.
+Day care centers provide care for 15 or more children and are not located in the provider's home.
 These include infant centers, preschools and extended day care facilities.

 Where Facilities Are Permitted

-Child care facilities are allowed with a Conditional Use Permit in any zoning district in the City of Santa Rosa.
-Small family day care homes for six or fewer children are exempt from the Conditional Use Permit requirement.
+Day care centers are allowed with a Minor Conditional Use Permit in all residential zoning districts, and most non-residential districts in the City of Santa Rosa.
+Both Large and Small family day care homes in residential zoning districts are exempt from the Minor Conditional Use Permit requirement.

 Evaluation of Applications